 InCAS is a valuable assessment program for students in both primary and high schools.

 It is a fully adaptive program.
-This means that it presents an assessment tailored to an individual student's ability, similar to the PIPS Baseline Assessment.
+This means that it presents an assessment tailored to an individual student's ability, similar to the BASE Assessment (formerly PIPS).

 InCAS is a flexible assessment program; students can be assessed at any time throughout the year, once per academic year.
 The program has been specifically designed so students can work through the assessments without the need for close supervision.